rhkp/srvlogic-272/flyway-db-migration-job/README.md

 ## Prerequisites
 * Running OpenShift 4.15 cluster
 * Working oc command on developer machine
+* The flyway image has been made ready for use and available.
+Please checkout [this](../cekit-approach-ubi9-flyway-db-migration-docker-image/README.md).

 ## Deploy and Run the DB Migration Job including Postgres Service
 * Run the following command in a terminal